 Don’t let the darkness and the rain scare you because this is a great time to be alive in Reykjavik!
 Not only because my birthday is in November (hah!)
-But November is super cozy as it is getting darker outside, the music scene is booming and also we start getting our first sights of snow!
+But November is also super cozy as it is getting darker outside, the music scene is booming, the Northern Lights are dancing and we usually also start getting our first sights of snow!
 If you’re in Iceland during November, consider yourself lucky because this month is one of my favorites as there are so many things to see and do!
 Read on to find out what a local would do in Reykjavik during November!

 Weather in Iceland in November

-Yes, November is a cold and chances are … a wet month!
-The average weather temperature in Reykjavik lurks somewhere between 1-8°C (33-46°F) with the occasional cold winter breeze.
 I don’t know about you guys, but I LOVE dressing up warm and smell the beautiful scent of autumn around me.
-Bringing something that can shield you from RAIN is a very good idea but also remember to bring layers and layers of other clothing to put on too.
+Bringing something with you that can shield you from RAIN and cold temperature is a very good idea and almost necessary for your Iceland trip.
+But also remember to bring layers of other clothing to put on too & warm hats and gloves.